naturalatlas/tilestrata/README.md

 [**View TileStrata Balancer Documentation →**](https://github.com/naturalatlas/tilestrata-balancer)

-*Note: One could use cookie-persistence with a traditional load balancers, but this forces users onto a single machine (not optimal).*
+*Note: One could use cookie-persistence with traditional load balancers, but this forces users onto a single machine (not optimal).*

 ### Rebuilding the Tile Cache